umsi211F2025/umsi211-f25-course-resources/weeks10-14/deployment.md

 ## Create a Personal Fork for Deployment

 I had originally planned to have you automatically deploy from your classroom repository every time you pushed a commit to it.
-However, the free tiers may limit deployments from organization-owned private repos, or may limit the number of deployments you can do from such repos.
-Moreover, you do not have admin control over the access permissions for those organization-owned repos.
+But there are several reasons this may not be desirable:
+- Some deployment services (like Netlify and Vercel) have free tiers that may not support deploying from organization-owned private repositories.
+- You may want more control over the repository settings, access permissions, and integrations than what is allowed for organization-owned repositories.
+- You may want to push code to your classroom repo for safe keeping and grading, but not have every push trigger a deployment.

-To work around this, you will create a personal fork of your Classroom repository in your own GitHub account and have the service called render deploy your frontend and backend from that fork.
+To work around this, you will create a personal fork of your Classroom repository in your own GitHub account and have the service called Render auto-deploy your frontend and backend from that fork.
+You will decide when you want to sync changes from the classroom repo to your personal fork, triggering the auto-deploy.

 ### Concepts